SajjadKiani/lighter_market_making/README.md

     *   `CLOSE_LONG_ON_STARTUP`: (true/false) If true, the bot will attempt to close any existing long position in the specified market on startup.
 Defaults to `false`.
     *   `REQUIRE_PARAMS`: (true/false) If true, the market maker will *not* place any orders until valid Avellaneda parameters are calculated.
 If false, it will use a static fallback spread.
 Defaults to `false`.
     *   `RESTART_INTERVAL_MINUTES`: The market maker service will automatically restart after this many minutes.
 This helps in reloading parameters and preventing potential memory leaks.
 Defaults to `5`.
     *   `LEVERAGE`: The amount of leverage to use (e.g., 1, 2, 5, 8).
 This value multiplies your available capital, allowing for larger position sizes.
-It can be configured in the `docker-compose.yml` file.
-Defaults to `2` (`1` means no leverage).
+Defaults to `1` (no leverage).
+Set to `2` for 2x leverage, `5` for 5x leverage, etc.
     *   `MARGIN_MODE`: The margin mode to use, either `cross` or `isolated`.
 This is also configured in `docker-compose.yml`.
 Defaults to `cross`.
     *   `FLIP`: (true/false) If true, the bot will adopt a short-biased strategy, selling first and then buying back.
 If false, it will follow a long-biased strategy, buying first and then selling.
 Defaults to `false`.
     *   `CAPITAL_USAGE_PERCENT`: (decimal) The percentage of available capital to use per order.
 Set in the code as `0.25` (25%).
 This controls position sizing - with 25%, each order uses a quarter of your available leveraged capital.
 Lower values = smaller positions, higher values = larger positions.